This website no longer supports Internet Explorer 7 or below. Please update your browser.

 Finland

-The United States Embassy campus in Finland sits on a three acre site south of downtown Helsinki in a historically significant, leafy neighborhood with spectacular views of the Gulf of Finland and the Baltic Sea.
-Cruise ships and local passenger ferries pass by on a regular basis.
+The existing United States Embassy campus in Finland sits on a three acre site just south of downtown Helsinki in the historically significant Kaivopuisto District, a leafy neighborhood that has spectacular views of the Gulf of Finland and the Baltic Sea.
+The site sits at one of the southernmost points of land in the city where cruise ships and local passenger ferries pass by on a regular basis.